Crisis Negotiation Competition & Seminar

 January 13-16, 2020

 Secure electronic payment/registration site: Click Here

 The 30th annual Crisis Negotiation Competition and Seminar will be held January 13-16, 2020.
 This competition is one of the longest running negotiator training venues in the country and one of the larger ones held each year.

 Seminars provide advanced and basic training for hostage/crisis negotiators and personnel involved with critical incident situations and may include police, correctional officers and jailers, tactical/special operations team members, other crisis response personnel, administrators and managers.
-The training seminars are hosted by Texas State University’s School of Criminal Justice, Hays County Sheriff’s Office, and the San Marcos Police Department.
+The training seminars are hosted by Texas State University’s School of Criminal Justice and Criminology, Hays County Sheriff’s Office, and the San Marcos Police Department.
 All training seminars offer TCOLE credit and comply with the 40 hour requirement.

 For teams arriving on Monday, January, 13, there will be a registration period from 5-7pm followed by an evening class (topic to be announced at a later date) from 6-9 p.m.
 TCOLE credit will be awarded for attendance.

 Classes and competition will be held at the Hines Academic Center at Texas State University in San Marcos, TX (barring any calamitous or unpredictable circumstances).

 The cost of registration is $125.00 per person.
 The cost covers all three days of training and the awards banquet on Thursday evening, January 16, 2019.
 Registration may be paid by check (made out to the School of Criminal Justice and Criminology, Texas State University) or credit card (online link) or in person at the event.
 Invoices can be provided on request.
 Registration is limited to the first 350 participants.

 - Teams “work” a standardized scenario and are assessed by outside evaluators who are themselves trained and experienced negotiators.
 These evaluators provide feedback the team can use to improve their skills.